Language selection

 A6: To complete the program, participants are expected to:

-Q7: How do I register for the Program?
+Q7: How do I register for the program?

-A7: Contact your departmental learning coordinator to obtain registration instructions.
+A7: Contact your departmental Learning Coordinator to obtain registration instructions.
 The School reserves the right to follow-up with candidates to ensure that they meet the established screening criteria.

 Q8: Are there any prerequisite courses for this program?